Henryiyke0x/XcelToBase/README.md

 10. **Non-Technical Users:** Even non-technical users who have data they want to organize and store can benefit from this tool's user-friendly interface.

 Keep in mind that the appeal of this tool will depend on its ease of use, robustness, and the clarity of its benefits.
-It might be helpful to conduct user surveys or market research to understand the specific needs and pain points of your potential users in order to tailor your solution accordingly..
+It might be helpful to conduct user surveys or market research to understand the specific needs and pain points of your potential users in order to tailor your solution accordingly...